W2 Record Retention Guidelines You Should Know for Tax Season

 Why Do Employers Retain W2 Forms?

-For each tax season, employers file a W2 tax form for each employee on their payroll.
-Employers file the original form with the IRS and generate two copies of the form, one of which goes to the employee and one which stays in the employer’s files.
-Employers can file the W2 electronically.
-In these cases, they save a digital copy of the form for their records.
-An employee may still request a physical copy of their W2, so employers need to be able to generate both an electronic and physical version of the form.
+Employers can electronically file the W2 forms.
+In these instances, they save a digital copy of the form for their records.
+An employee may request a physical copy of their year-end W2, so employers need to be able to generate both an electronic and physical version of the form.

 What Information Do Employers Need to Retain?

-Employers need to retain all an employee’s information and tax forms.
-Appropriate information includes an employee’s wages, contact information and social security number, and sick pay.
-In addition to this information, employers should keep copies of all income reporting tax forms, mainly the W2.
-Sometimes, W2 forms can return to you as undeliverable.
+Employers should additionally keep copies of all income reporting tax forms, mainly the W2.
+There are certain instances when W2 forms may return to you as undeliverable.
 Employers should keep any forms like these in their records as well.

 How AMS Software Helps with W2 Record Retention Guidelines

-You may feel overwhelmed with the prospects of following the W2 record retention guidelines if you do not have a storage system in place.
-You should consider AMS W2/1099 tax software to establish a filing and storage solution to satisfy record retention guidelines.
+You may feel overwhelmed with the prospect of following the W2 record retention guidelines if you do not have a storage system in place.
+Consider our W2/1099 tax software to establish a filing and storage solution that satisfies record retention guidelines.

 Software Solutions from AMS